MahakAggarwal/Android-Developer-Fundamentals-Version-2/README.md

 * __Gradle Version:__ 4.4
 * __Target SDK Version:__ Varies from project to project

-Projects which are completed have some notes within parentheses after the project listing.
 Projects for section 1.1 to 3.3 are from version 1 of the course.
 Not repeated because of similarities.
 These projects are mostly the same as version 2 but with minor changes.
 Projects after section 3.3 are from version 2 of the course.
 Also note that this repository is a work in progress and I will be adding more tasks and coding challenges as I finish them.

-__Note:__ I will upload projects for version 1 of the course if they are dissimilar to the ones already uploaded.
-The version 1 projects will be provided in a seperate repository.

 # Android Version
 All the projects in this repository will target API 21 and later (Android 5.0 Lollipop).